Techmonkeys-se/deploy-k8s/README.md

 Special thanks to [Schabo](https://github.com/Schabo) for the massive help in ideas and troubleshooting.

-2021-05-22 Transfered owenership to techmonkeys.se (Techmonkeys-se).
+2021-05-22 Transfered ownership to techmonkeys.se (Techmonkeys-se).